 -Continual reinforcement of math skills including number sense, place value to 1,000, money, time, measurement (standard and metric), regrouping in addition and subtraction

--Foundations in multiplication and division, geometry, and fractions
+-Foundations in multi-digit addition and subtraction, money, time, and fractions

 Second Grade Projects